Prompt-aligned Gradient for Prompt Tuning: Methodology

 Fig~\ref{fig:pipeline}(c) illustrates the pipeline of our \texttt{ProGrad}.
-Instead of updating the context vectors using $\gce$ in CoOp~\cite{COOP}, we optimize the context vectors using $\gprograd$, which regularizes the gradient direction for anti-overfitting to few-shot downstream samples. $\lambda \in [0,1]$ in Eq.~\eqref{eq:projgrad} is a hyper-parameter to control the impact of general knowledge, \ie, a smaller $\lambda$ weakens the general knowledge regularization.
-In case that the pre-trained knowledge has large gap with domain-specific knowledge or downstream domain has large amount of training samples, the general direction might not be accurate to guide the learning process.
-From our empirical studies, we find $\lambda = 1$ is satisfied for the most of our experiments (see Section~\ref{sec:implementation} for the $\lambda$ values).
-Further analysis of $\lambda$ is included in Appendix.
+Instead of updating the context vectors using $\gce$ in CoOp~\cite{COOP}, we optimize the context vectors using $\gprograd$, which prevent the gradient direction from overfitting to few-shot downstream samples.
+We further introduce $\lambda$ in Eq.~\eqref{eq:projgrad} to generalize the formulation, which can flexibly control the strength of general knowledge guidance in applications.
+In particular, $\lambda=1$ denotes projecting $\gce$ to the orthogonal direction of $\gkl$ (Figure~\ref{fig:pipeline}(b)), while setting $\lambda=0$ makes \texttt{ProGrad} degenerate to CoOp, \ie, CoOp is a special case of our strategy.
+We include the detailed analysis of $\lambda$ in Appendix.

-For implementation, we first initialize the learnable context vector $\bm{v}$ with the word embeddings of the zero-shot hand-crafted prompt.
-Concretely, if the context length $M$ is 16 and the hand-crafted prompt is ``\texttt{a photo of a}'', which only has 4 tokens, we initialize the former 12 context vectors with zeros and the last 4 context vectors with the word embedding of ``\texttt{a photo of a}''.
-We also provide the theoretical generalization error bound analysis for \texttt{ProGrad} in Appendix, \ie, under the assumption that the pre-trained domain and the downstream domain gap is small, we demonstrate that our \texttt{ProGrad} can narrow the generalization error bound compared to conventional fine-tuning.
+\textbf{Generalization Error Analysis}.
+We further theoretically analyze the generalization error of our \texttt{ProGrad}.
+Here, we provide a sketch proof and include the detailed justification in Appendix.
+Our \texttt{ProGrad} keeps the optimal value $\Lkl$ of the pre-trained domain when optimizing the empirical risk on the downstream domain.
+The model $\fprograd$ learned by such update rule can be viewed as optimizing the empirical risk on pre-trained and downstream domains~\cite{yu2020gradient}:

+where $\mathcal{F}$ is the function class, and $\mathcal{R}(\cdot)$ and $\hat{\mathcal{R}}(\cdot)$ denote the expected risk and empirical risk.
+We bound the generalization error of \texttt{ProGrad} by virtue of \textit{Rademacher Complexity}~\cite{bartlett2002rademacher} and the Theorem 6.2 in \cite{zhang2012generalization}.
+The detailed proof is in Appendix.